doctypedev/sintesi/docs/guide/configuration.md

 ### Usage Examples

-To use the CLI tool with the configuration file, ensure that `sintesi.config.json` is properly set up.
-For example, you can run:
+To use the CLI tool, you can run:

 ```bash
 npx sintesi documentation --output-dir docs --verbose